jarun/buku/README.md

                            refresh all titles, if no arguments
                            refresh titles of bookmarks at indices,
                            if no edit options are specified
+                           update search results, when used with
+                           search, if no arguments
       -d, --delete [...]   delete bookmarks.
 Valid inputs: either a hyphenated single range (100-200),
                            OR space-separated indices (100 15 200)
-                           delete results with search options
                            delete all bookmarks, if no arguments
+                           delete search results, when used with
+                           search, if no arguments
       -h, --help           show this information and exit

 EDIT OPTIONS: